biointec/b-move/README.md

 ## Prerequisites

-This package requires a number of packages to be installed on your system.
+b-move requires a number of packages to be installed on your system.

 Required:
 * CMake (recommended minimum version 3.10)